kwasniew/hyperbook/README.md

 * Compose solutions from simple tools solving narrow problems aka Unix Philosophy.
 * Prioritize tools that give you fast feedback (fast build, fast subsecond tests etc.).

-If your principles are different probably you'll make different choice.
+If your principles are different probably you'd make different choices.

 ### Elm

 Type-Driven Development in Elm makes for a very nice and beginner friendly development experience.
 Compiler taking care of runtime exceptions is very helpful.
 Refactoring is much easier than in the JS/TS world.
-The tradeoff is that Elm requires build tooling in development.
+The tradeoff is that Elm requires build tools in development.
 You can't use a browser as your REPL.
 Also some APIs that haven't been ported to Elm are harder to work with than in JS.
 Finally, due to limited support for generics and lack of higher-kinded types some duplication is necessary.
 For some people it's a bug, for some others it's a feature.